kdberends/coral/README.rst

 --------------------------------------------------------------------------------
 Coral stands for 'correlated output regression analysis'.
 Coral is also fish-eggs, which with some imagination can be thought of as complicated 3D dotty plots.
 And dotty plots are the real stuff of science, aren't they.

 Coral is based on an earlier ``mfps`` package [#r1]_ and can be seen as the successor to that code.
-Changes include a refactor to Python 3.6+, support for non-linear response, more analysis tools and some functionality tests.
+It is entirely rewritten for Python 3.6+, adds support for non-linear response, more analysis tools and some functionality tests.

 Development is fully done within the research programme RiverCare_ (project F1), at the University of Twente.